AkshayaBhati/Lab-2B-Submission-Dashboard/07_pio_sequencer/Readme.md

-## We made following Modifications:
+# TODO: #
+* modify your sequencer to use the PIO as its primary I/O engine, including the ability to R/W any register

+# Pio Sequencer #

-### Modifications were made in the ws2812.pio file to read the boot pin using PIO.
+We modified the ws2812.pio file to read the boot pin using PIO, added new function to initialize bootpin_program.
+Some other modifications were made in the ws2812.c file to use these constructs: pio_sm_get(pio,sm1) function instead of gpio_get(boot_pin) function.

 ### Assembly language code: